-Round 3 of TRGS will focus on cardiovascular health as a priority theme.
-Priority theme proposals will be reviewed through standard TRGS processes and must be in keeping with the scheme's focus to support research that translates into better patient outcomes, improves the delivery of health services and improves population health and wellbeing.
+Round 4 of TRGS will focus on a number of priority themes.
+Priority themes proposals will be reviewed through standard TRGS processes, and must be in keeping with the scheme's focus to support research that translates into better patient outcomes, improves the delivery of health services, and improves population health and wellbeing.